Appled-Dev/open-avatar/README.md

 # open-avatar
- I love creating different kinds of drawings that you could use for your profile picture or avatar.
-Whenever I make new ones, I'll add them to this repo.
-You don't have to give me any credit if you use them.
+I enjoy making a variety of drawings that can be used as profile pictures or avatars.
+I will continue to add new ones to this repository as I create them.
+You do not need to credit me if you choose to use them.